 “I thought, ‘What better place to work at than the Livestrong Cancer Institutes at UT Health Austin?’ because I had already fallen in love with this organization and how they treat their cancer patients and wanted to be a part of it and learn more,” explains Rebecca.
 “I tell people that I love to be able to pay it forward and doing this work while also being able to share my own personal experiences to help people is extremely rewarding.”

 Rebecca works closely with the Livestrong Cancer Institutes on identifying needs in patient education, research, and evaluation initiatives as well as the evaluation of the CaLM cancer care model.
 Recently, she has helped with the launch of the new Breast Cancer specialty now offered through the Livestrong Cancer Institutes led by medical oncologist Tara Kaufmann, MD, MSCE.
-She also served as a collaborator and patient advocate on the 2020-2021 CHER grant team that has partnered with the Breast Cancer Resource Center (BCRC) to address the unmet needs of women being treated for breast cancer in central Texas and beyond.
+She also served as a collaborator and patient advocate on the 2020-2021 CHER grant team that partnered with the Breast Cancer Resource Center (BCRC) to address the unmet needs of young women being treated for breast cancer in central Texas and beyond.
 She is excited to experience this growth first-hand and looks forward to seeing the impact it will make for patients with a breast cancer diagnosis in the Austin area and beyond.

 “Being a part of the cancer world is really challenging.
 I like to remind people that you’re going to have your good days and your bad days, and if you’re going to have a bad day, let yourself have that bad day; don’t be hard on yourself.
 In addition to continuing my work with cold capping, I would like to explore more opportunities in which I can help enhance the cancer care experience and communications strategies for the young adult population as well as for people of color, particularly the Latinx community as they are very underserved and face a lot of barriers in health care.
 That’s something that really fires me up to make a change,” shares Rebecca.